 - A community representative – someone from outside the school who knows the student and their wor It is best if the representative is a member of the community the student is focused on working with or works in the vocation the student hopes to enter.
 Portfolio conferences are one hour long.
 The conference should be scheduled by the student at least a month in advance and a portfolio of representative student work should be distributed at least 2 weeks in advance (in print, on a CD or by e-mail: please ask participants for their preferences).

 What to include in the Portfolio package for each participant:

 - A selection of one’s most significant academic papers, essays, sermons and personal writings (as pertaining to the student work and growth during the program).

 - An updated student transcript, one’s Threshold Assessment essay and an update on how the student is meeting the Thresholds requirement (this can be presented in the format chosen by the student)

-- Course, internship and CPE eva Additional assessments are also optional.
+- Course, internship and CPE evaluations.
+Additional assessments are also optional.
 Most of these materials are kept in the student file housed in the Registrar’s office and can be copied by the student.

 - A portfolio should be “sustainably” read by all participants: something in the 50-70 page range.

 - A table of contents listing each item, its location in the package, and a description of its original context (i.e., title, term, and instructor for the course in which a paper was written; date and setting for a sermon, etc.).

 - Please include this description of the Portfolio Conference in the package.